-Of the 41 petitions accepted, 10 were filed by independent candidates and eight each by PPPP and PML-N members.
-Four petitions that were accepted were filed by ANP and two each by JUI-F and PML-F. On the other hand, none of the petitions filed by PTI have been accepted so far.
-Table 3.1 gives the party-wise details of petitions decided or dismissed by the tribunals as of December 31, 2014:
+Of the 49 accepted petitions, 11 were filed by independent candidates whereas 10 by PML-N members.
+Nine petitions filed by PPPP have been accepted so far, followed by PTI and ANP (four each) and JUI-F and PML-F(two each).
+Table 3.1 gives the party-wise details of petitions decided/dismissed by the tribunals: